The Crazy World of Arthur Brown (album): Release and reception

 The album was released in June 1968 on Track in the UK, and by Atlantic in the United States that September.
 The album peaked at No. 7 on Billboard's Pop Albums chart, No. 2 on the UK charts, and No. 6 in Canada.
 The album's first single, "Fire," was a global success, reaching No. 1 in the UK in August 1968, No. 2 on the Billboard Hot 100 in the US in October 1968, No. 1 in Canada also in October, and No. 19 in Australia again in October.
 "Fire" sold over one million copies, and was awarded a gold disc.
 It was sampled by the band Marilyn Manson, who were influenced by Arthur Brown, on their 1995 single "Lunchbox".
 Other artists influenced by the album's sound and Brown's stage performance included David Bowie, Peter Gabriel, Alice Cooper and George Clinton.
 Due to the album's international success, the Crazy World of Arthur Brown received a £650,000 advance to record a follow-up album.
 However, the band subsequently broke up after the recording, and their second album, Strangelands, was not released until 1988, almost 20 years after it had been recorded.

 Richie Unterberger, writing for AllMusic, called the album "an exhilaratingly reckless slice of psychedelia" in a retrospective review.
-Of the less favorable retrospective reviews, the staff of Classic Rock gave the album a score of 5.65 out of 10 (rounded to 2.5/5), based on 99 votes from staff writers, and The Rolling Stone Album Guide gave the album 1 star, deeming it to be "English eccentricity at its most daft."
+Of the less favourable retrospective reviews, the staff of Classic Rock gave the album a score of 5.65 out of 10 (rounded to 2.5/5), based on 99 votes from staff writers, and The Rolling Stone Album Guide gave the album 1 star, deeming it to be "English eccentricity at its most daft."